FILE is a TYPE attribute value to the INPUT element for FORMs. It

 Description:

-This is a required attribute that gives the path to the file to
+This is a required attribute that gives the path to the file to be uploaded.

 Values: An absolute or relative URL.